 I always pack pretty minimally for baby.
 The hospital will provide you with MOST of the essentials.
 In fact, I always say that you could literally show up with nothing for baby (or yourself for that matter) and you’d actually be totally fine.

-The hospital will have diapers, wipes, baby care stuff, free samples, etc. so don’t go crazy here.
-Here’s what I recommend packing:
+The hospital will have diapers, wipes, baby care stuff, and free samples so don’t go too crazy.
+Here’s what I recommend:

 - Cute swaddles: It’s nice to have a few of your own for picture purposes instead of the generic hospital swaddles

-- Going home outfit: YAY! so fun to pick this out ahead of time.
+- Going home outfit: YAY!
+So fun to pick this out ahead of time.
 I like to bring a few choices, one in newborn size, one in 0-3 month, and for different temperatures.
 This way you can pick what’s just right!
-You can also go the personalized route!

-- Aquaphor baby: Bonus tip!
-Put this on baby’s booty right from the start, it makes it SO MUCH EASIER to wipe off the sticky newborn poop (meconium)
+- Aquaphor: Bonus tip!
+Put this on baby’s booty right from the start.
+It makes it SO MUCH EASIER to wipe off the sticky newborn poop (meconium)

 - Toiletries